flotob/blockchain/_blog_posts/medium/blockchains-and-daos-are-the-future-of-collective-rights-management.md

 ---
-title: Blockchains and DAOs are the Future of Collective Rights Management
+title: "Blockchains and DAOs are the Future of Collective Rights Management"
 layout: post
 date: 2008-10-31T00:00:00.000Z
 categories: